 Docker is the most important musketeer of the three.
 Many tasks such as testing, building, running, and deploying can all be done inside a lightweight Docker container — which can be run on different operating system.
-This ensures you can execute the same tasks, the same way, on different environment like MacOS, Linux, Windows, and CI/CD tools.
+The portability of Docker ensures you can execute the same tasks, the same way, on different environment like MacOS, Linux, Windows, and CI/CD tools.

 Make is a cross-platform build tool to test and build software and it is used as an interface between the CI/CD server and the application code.
 A single Makefile per application defines and encapsulates all the steps for testing, building, and deploying that application.
 Of course other tools like rake or ant can be used to achieve the same goal, but having Makefile pre-installed in many OS distributions makes it a convenient choice.